All Episodes

 Glad you called.

-Hey, Sean, thanks for taking the call and appreciate all you do as well.
+Hey, Sean, thanks for taking the call.

 I worked in Wyoming in the oil and gas.

-And you just sit here and marvel at how slow it is, and then listening to the and saying the price of the pump.
+And you just sit here and marvel at how slow it is.

 I mean, there's so many things that are just overlayering this whole issue.

-They they planned it from 2007 and finally had to pull the plug in 2012 because of environmental and EPA.
+They planned it from 2007 and finally had to pull the plug in 2012 because of environmental and EPA.

 I mean, we don't.

-The government is killing us, and people who love their oh, we love our clean air, clean wire.
+And people who love their, oh, we love our clean air, clean water.

 It's like, well, do you like the tires on your car?